-Welcome to the website of Ports de la Generalitat, a public-sector company affiliated to the Department of Territory and Sustainability of the Generalitat of Catalonia.
+Welcome to the website of Ports de la Generalitat, a public-sector company affiliated to the Department of the Vice Presidency and Digital Policies and Territory of the Generalitat of Catalonia.

 We would like our organisation to be as open, accessible and transparent as possible, and that the work we do is known by all citizens.
 We would also like to make your life a little easier by opening a channel through which you can make enquiries and requests about the services of our port network.
 That is the aim of this website.